parallelbgls/Calculation/README.md

 Output allQuantity, notBad
 ```

-Calculation will be written in string and can be used in most of the existing programming language like SQL.
+Calculation will be written in string and can be used in most of the existing programming language like C#, same to SQL.

 ## Context
 Currently, I'm consider using Calculation in dictionary context.<br>